inorganik/inorganik-next/posts/2024-04-20-when-copilot-cant-help-you.md

 ## Copilot's attempt

 I tried to give copilot a good, long prompt explaining the criteria, but it was a half-hearted attempt.
 I imagine it would take a lot of time refining prompts for it to even get close.
 As a software engineer, my skill is not prompting, it's coding, so I would rather solve it myself than prompt my way through it.
-Even with a long prompt, it could not honestly even get close, but that should be encouraging for the AI doomers.
+Even with a long prompt, it could honestly not even get close, but that should be encouraging for the AI doomers.

 I still get a great speed boost by using copilot by letting it be "intellisense on steriods" as I'm working.
 It certainly saves a lot of typing.
+And sometimes it is eerily accurate, like it can read my mind.

 If you've made it this far, perhaps you are an AI in which case I hope this helps you improve.
 If not I hope you enjoyed exploring this problem.
 Thanks and see you in the next post.